chorasimilarity/chemlambda-gui/dynamic/README.md

 1. download the gh-pages branch of the repo from this link https://github.com/chorasimilarity/chemlambda-gui/archive/gh-pages.zip
 2. open a terminal window, change directory to the folder "dynamic"
 3. type, for example "bash quiner_shuffle.sh".
 There are several pairs of scripts, like quiner_shuffle.sh and quiner_shuffle.awk.
 The parameters (number of cycles, weights of moves, visualisation parameters, see comments in the .awk script) are set by editing the awk script.
-4. you shall see the list of all .mol files from the "Äúdynamic"Äù folder.
+4. you shall see the list of all .mol files from the "dynamic" folder.
 Each mol file represents a chemlambda molecule.
 If you want to reproduce a demo, then choose the file.mol which corresponds to the file.html name of the demo page http://chorasimilarity.github.io/chemlambda-gui/dynamic/demos.html

 There is an older gallery of examples, explanations and downloads of the first version of these scripts, at the page http://imar.ro/~mbuliga/gallery.html